WasmEdge/WasmEdge/docs/book/en/src/features/comparison.md

 # Comparison

+// TODO: TBD in New Docs - @adithyaakrishna
 ## What's the relationship between WebAssembly and Docker?

 Check out our infographic [WebAssembly vs. Docker](https://wasmedge.org/wasm_docker/).
 WebAssembly runs side by side with Docker in cloud native and edge native applications.